Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Subtract the fractions.

-- Write the steps on the board for students to reference as they work with their partners to complete the first two problems from the Fraction Subtraction worksheet.
+- Write the steps on the board for students to reference as they work with their partners to complete the first two problems from the Subtracting Fractions worksheet.
 Ask students to use their whiteboards to complete the problems.

 Independent working time(12 minutes)

-- Distribute the first page of the Fraction Subtraction worksheet and ask students to complete the problem on their own.
+- Distribute the first page of the Subtracting Fractions worksheet and ask students to complete the problem on their own.
 Remind them to use the steps written on the board if they get stuck and do not know what to do next.

 - Have them share their answers with mixed ability groups and adjust them as necessary.
 If partners had to adjust their answers often, provide further explanation to the group and ask the students to restate your explanation.